algolia/algoliasearch-client-objc/README.md

 You can also create an API Key with advanced settings:

- * Add a validity period.
+ * **validity**: Add a validity period.
 The key will be valid for a specific period of time (in seconds).
- * Specify the maximum number of API calls allowed from an IP address per hour.
+ * **maxQueriesPerIPPerHour**: Specify the maximum number of API calls allowed from an IP address per hour.
 Each time an API call is performed with this key, a check is performed.
 If the IP at the source of the call did more than this number of calls in the last hour, a 403 code is returned.
 Defaults to 0 (no rate limit).
 This parameter can be used to protect you from attempts at retrieving your entire index contents by massively querying the index.

- * Specify the maximum number of hits this API key can retrieve in one call.
+ * **maxHitsPerQuery**: Specify the maximum number of hits this API key can retrieve in one call.
 Defaults to 0 (unlimited).
 This parameter can be used to protect you from attempts at retrieving your entire index contents by massively querying the index.
- * Specify the list of targeted indices.
-You can target all indices starting with a prefix or ending with a suffix using the '*' character.
-For example, "dev_*" matches all indices starting with "dev_" and "*_dev" matches all indices ending with "_dev".
+ * **indexes**: Specify the list of targeted indices.
+You can target all indices starting with a prefix or ending with a suffix using the '\*' character.
+For example, "dev\_\*" matches all indices starting with "dev\_" and "\*\_dev" matches all indices ending with "\_dev".
 Defaults to all indices if empty or blank.
- * Specify the list of referers.
-You can target all referers starting with a prefix or ending with a suffix using the '*' character.
-For example, "algolia.com/*" matches all referers starting with "algolia.com/" and "*.algolia.com" matches all referers ending with ".algolia.com".
+ * **referers**: Specify the list of referers.
+You can target all referers starting with a prefix or ending with a suffix using the '\*' character.
+For example, "algolia.com/\*" matches all referers starting with "algolia.com/" and "\*.algolia.com" matches all referers ending with ".algolia.com".
 Defaults to all referers if empty or blank.
- * Specify the list of query parameters.
+ * **queryParameters**: Specify the list of query parameters.
 You can force the query parameters for a query using the url string format (param1=X&param2=Y...).
- * Specify a description to describe where the key is used.
+ * **description**: Specify a description to describe where the key is used.

 ```objc